apache/streampipes/streampipes-processors-text-mining-jvm/src/main/resources/org.streampipes.processors.textmining.jvm.tokenizer/documentation.md

 ## Description

-Segments a given text into Tokens (usually words, numbers, punctuations, ...)
+Segments a given text into Tokens (usually words, numbers, punctuations, ...).
+Works best with english text.
-Add a detailed description here

 ***

 ## Required input

+A stream with a string property which contains a text.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+Simply assign the correct output of the previous stream to the tokenizer input.

 ## Output

+Adds a list to the stream which contains all tokens of the corresponding text.

+**Example:**

+Input: `(text: "Hi, how are you?")`

+Output: `(text: "Hi, how are you?", tokens: ["Hi", ",", "how", "are", "you", "?"])`